 Miami’s vibrant art scene, racy atmosphere and Latin culture make it one of the most evocative destinations in America.
 Wildly different from New York and Los Angeles, its signature flair runs through everything, from its gorgeous, turquoise shoreline and tropical gardens to its whimsical Art Deco architecture and eclectic food choices.

-Expats moving there should certainly look forward to its youthful character but should recognise its drawbacks as well.
+Those moving there should certainly look forward to its youthful character but should recognise the city's drawbacks as well.
 This list of pros and cons may give them perspective.

 Cost of living in Miami

 One of the perks of moving to Florida is that there is no state income tax.
 This means that Miami residents can save thousands of dollars if they have a fixed income.
 Property taxes vary by municipality, though residents will generally receive a discount if they pay early.
 There are several sales tax exemptions as well.

 Finding an affordable place to stay in Miami can be difficult.
 The cost of living is almost 12 percent higher than the national average.
 This difference is directly influenced by the city’s status as a popular tourist destination.

 - CON: Healthcare is expensive